 I also like the chili pepper icon used to identify particularly spicy dishes.
 It’s on the Turkey Chili & Zucchini dish, which is a keto option, as it doesn’t include beans.
 It includes smoked Spanish paprika and roasted guajillo chiles to make a spiced and warming dish.

 Unfortunately, vegetarian and vegan dishes are in short supply, which is strange considering it has a specific Vegan & Veggie plan.
 Considering the minimum order is 6 meals per week, it looks like you will have to repeat some of your choices, which isn’t ideal.
-Factor seems to cater to those looking for a mainly meat-based diet.
+Factor caters best to those looking for an omnivorous diet.

 If you’re looking more for plant-based meal kits and prepared meals, check out Purple Carrot.
 Its entire menu is vegan, which is a better choice if plant-based is your preferred diet.
-Learn more about Purple Carrot in my colleague’s review.
+Learn more in my colleague’s Purple Carrot review.
+Photo of Factor's Truffle Butter Filet Mignon dish plated and ready to eat

 Keep in mind that the Gourmet Plus dishes come at a gourmet cost as well.
 So if you’re drooling over the Roasted Garlic Filet Mignon & Shrimp or the Parmesan & Basil Mahi Mahi, remember these aren’t part of the standard plan you sign up for.
-All Gourmet Plus dishes incur a surcharge of $9.99.
+All Gourmet Plus dishes incur a surcharge but you can’t see how much until you are logged in.
+For example, the Truffle Butter Filet Mignon pictured cost an extra $11.99.

-There appears to be at least 1 new recipe on the menu every week.
 You can see 3 weeks’ worth of menus, so you know what’s coming up next.
-I like that new dishes are added to increase the variety on the menu.
+I like that new dishes are added each week to increase the variety on the menu.
+If you aren’t sure which meals you’ll enjoy, try the Top-Rated dishes that have received the best reviews.

 Diet